afrin7/Progression-Analysis-and-Facial-Emotion-Recognition-in-Dementia-Patients-using-Machine-Learning/README.md

 # Alzheimer’s Analysis
+Keeping in consideration the progression analysis done on the data, this web app is created to ensure a proper interface that can be easily utilized by individuals who want to check if they suffer from dementia or not.
+It is an easy and simple interface that allows the subjects to enter readings according to a scale and informed if they have dementia or not.
+The web app also has functionality for users to upload an image.
+The uploaded image is processed and provides a result by identifying the facial emotion shown in the image.
 ### Introduction
 #### About Dementia
 Dementia is not a specific disease.
 It’s an overall term that describes a group of symptoms associated with a decline in memory or other thinking skills severe enough to reduce a person’s ability to perform everyday activities.
 Alzheimer’s disease accounts for 60 to 80 percent of cases.
 Vascular dementia, which occurs after a stroke, is the second most common dementia type.
 But there are many other conditions that can cause symptoms of dementia, including some that are reversible, such as thyroid problems and vitamin deficiencies.